The Best Places to Travel to in March

 In a lot of regions, it’s the shoulder season, so you can expect fewer crowds but still fairly good weather conditions.

 It’s also the time for tons of festivals around the world.
-Here are our experts’ top picks of where to travel in March.
+Here are our experts’ top picks of the best places to travel to in March.

-The end of February/early March marks the beginning of the harvesting season in the Chilean Wine Region and lots of towns have vendimias (harvest festivals) to celebrate.
-It’s a great time to go and taste wines from small and large vineyards alike and experience everything the various festivals have to offer, from grape stomping to lots of food sampling.
-In fact, March is also a nice time to go further south into Patagonia as well – the autumn weather and changing colours show this vibrant and dramatic landscape at its very best.
+The end of February/early March marks the beginning of the harvesting season in the Chile’s Wine Region, and lots of towns have vendimias (harvest festivals) to celebrate.
+It’s a great time to go and taste wines from both small and large vineyards alike and experience everything the various festivals have to offer, from grape stomping to lots of food sampling.
+In fact, March is also a nice time to venture further south into Patagonia too – the autumn weather and changing colours show this vibrant and dramatic landscape at its very best.
 Plus, you can expect fewer crowds at this time of year, giving you the perfect natural escape from the hustle and bustle of everyday life.